spekke/SwiftGit2/README.md

 .target(name: "YourProject", dependencies: ["SwiftGit2"]),
 ```

-## Building SwiftGit2 Manually
+## Developing SwiftGit2

-If you want to build and test SwiftGit2 locally for development:
+If you want to build and test SwiftGit2 locally for development purposes:

 1. Clone SwiftGit2
 2. Run `git submodule update --init` to clone the libgit2 submodule
 3. Run `swift test` or open the `Package.swift` file to develop and test using Xcode

 ## Contributions

 We :heart: to receive pull requests!
 GitHub makes it easy:

 1. Fork the repository